bradmartin/nativescript-snackbar/README.md

 # NativeScript Snackbar

-A NativeScript plugin providing the Material Design SnackBar.
+Use the Material Design Snackbar in your Android {N} app.
+*Currently looking for a good cocoapod for iOS*

 ## Installation
 `npm install nativescript-snackbar`